MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with ordering applied.
 &nbsp;|&nbsp;
 ## <a name="withcondition~string-condition~"></a>withCondition(String condition)
-Returns a selector with the specified filtering conditions applied.
+Returns a selector with the specified filtering conditions.

 Specify the condition parameter in the form, "columnName operator value" where: